 Oberon Wines

 While at Robert Mondavi Winery, Michael had begun several wine projects including the labels, Oberon and Hangtime.
 After the sale of Robert Mondavi Winery to Constellation Brands, Constellation decided to sell off several brands including Oberon and Hangtime, and Michael purchased them back.
 2001 was the first vintage of Oberon Wines – a Cabernet Sauvignon Merlot blend.
-Oberon would become the first of a number of labels eventually launched by Michael Mondavi Family Estate.
+Oberon would become the first of several labels eventually launched by Michael Mondavi Family Estate.

 The 2017 Oberon Napa Valley Sauvignon Blanc was sourced from vineyards in Pope Valley and in Carneros.
 During the winemaking Tony looks for what he calls, “the finishing touch” – and texture – both created from the wine being fermented in both stainless steel and oak (stirred weekly while in barrel).
 He also blends in another clone of Sauvignon Blanc, Sauvignon Musqué (during this vintage 18% of Sauvignon Musqué was blended).